raphaelquast/EOmaps/docs/api.rst

     - press ``control + left/right``: to increase / decrease the spacing between labels and scale
     - press ``control + up/down``: to rotate the labels

-    Once you have created a nice scalebar, you can always use ``s.print_code()`` to get an executable code that will reproduce the current appearance of the scalebar.
+    Note: Once you have created a nice scalebar, you can always use ``s.print_code()`` to get an executable code that will reproduce the current appearance of the scalebar.

 The returned ``ScaleBar`` object provides the following useful methods: